afska/gba-link-connection/docs/wireless_adapter.md

 To host a 'multiboot' room, a host sets the **multiboot flag** (bit 15) in its game ID (inside broadcast data) and starts serving.

-- 1. For each new client that connects, it runs a small handshake where the client sends their 'game name' and 'player name'.
+1. For each new client that connects, it runs a small handshake where the client sends their 'game name' and 'player name'.
 The bootloader always sends `RFU-MB-DL` as game name and `PLAYER A` (or `B`, `C`, `D`) as player name.

-- 2. When the host player confirms that all players are ready, it sends a 'rom start' command.
+2. When the host player confirms that all players are ready, it sends a 'rom start' command.

-- 3. The host sends the rom bytes in 84-byte chunks.
+3. The host sends the rom bytes in 84-byte chunks.

-- 4. The host sends a 'rom end' command and the games boot.
+4. The host sends a 'rom end' command and the games boot.

+5. Since the adapter hardware is still connected, the games 'restore' the SDK state to preserve the session and avoid reconnecting clients.
+The `0x13` command returns whether we are a server or a client, as well as the client number.

 ### Valid header